Hindu hard-liners paralyze Indian state over women at shrine

 Vijayan told reporters on Thursday that 39 police officers were injured while trying to control the protesters, who also damaged 79 state-run buses in the state.

-The Press Trust of India news agency reported that a 55-year-old passerby who was seriously injured in rock throwing by protesters in Pandalam a town died later Wednesday.
+The Press Trust of India news agency reported that a 55-year-old passerby who was seriously injured in rock throwing by protesters in the town of Pandalam died later Wednesday.